 - A. VTrans shall develop and implement a comprehensive Phosphorus Control Plan (PCP) for the TS4 within the Lake Champlain Basin.
 The PCP shall be developed in phases and submitted to the Secretary according to the schedule in Subpart 9.2.C.
-For the PCP, VTrans shall: - 1.
+VTrans has completed the PCP requirements listed 1 4, below. - 1.
 Establish baseline phosphorus loading assessments for the TS4.
 Using this baseline, VTrans shall calculate the phosphorus load reduction needed to achieve its percent reduction from the TS4 for each lake segment, listed in the following Table.